forestgrape/coronavirus/5_epidemiological/competition_advantages.md

 ### Biological Mechanism of faster Priming
 The spike proteins of coronaviruses need to be [primed](../2_biological/coronavirus.md#virion-priming) in one or several steps until the spikes under go the conformation change to induce membrane fusion.
 The spikes can mutate such that
-* New proteases can prime the spikes (A major difference between SARS-CoV-2 and SARS-CoV-1 is that SARS-2 can be primed by the furin protease i.e. the S1/S2 junction has an insertion of some basic residues, => called polybasic, furin now can cleave this junction).
+* New proteases can prime the spikes (A major difference between SARS-CoV-2 and SARS-CoV-1 is that SARS-2 can be primed by the furin protease i.e. the S1/S2 junction has an insertion of some basic residues (called polybasic) and furin now can cleave this junction.
 * Fewer priming steps are required (The D614G mutation in the spike has this effect since the receptor domain is more in the UP state.).
 * The existing proteases can better prime (the mutations P681{H,R} of the variants B.1.1.7).